-The Director Agreement sets forth the terms and conditions of Dr. Kenyon's service as a director on the Board (the "Director Agreement").
-Dr. Kenyon's appointment term was originally for three years, expiring on February 25, 2018; however, this term automatically renews for successive one-year periods unless either party provides 30 days' prior written notice of its intent not to renew.
-As of the date of this prospectus, the Director Agreement was automatically renewed for a one-year period.
+The Director Agreement set forth the terms and conditions of Dr. Kenyon's service as a director of our board of directors (the "Director Agreement").
+Dr. Kenyon's appointment term was originally for three years and was scheduled to expire on February 25, 2018; however, this term was scheduled to automatically renew for successive one-year periods unless either party provides 30 days' prior written notice of its intent not to renew.
+On May 14, 2019, we entered into the Amended and Restated Services Agreement with Dr. Kenyon pursuant to which the Director Agreement was terminated.
+See below under "New Services Agreement with Julian Kenyon" for information regarding such agreement.

-Under the Director Agreement, Dr. Kenyon received monthly consideration of \$10,000 AUD (\$120,000 AUD annualized).
-Dr. Kenyon has the ability to convert any accrued but unpaid compensation into common stock at the end of each fiscal year at a conversion price to be determined by Dr. Kenyon and the Company, which will in no event be lower than par value or higher than the closing bid price on the date of conversion.
+Under the Director Agreement (defined below), effective October 2016, Dr. Kenyon received gross monthly compensation of \$4,500 AUD (\$54,000 AUD annualized) or \$3,489 USD per month for his services as a director of our Company.
+Dr. Kenyon had the ability to convert any accrued but unpaid compensation into common stock at the end of each fiscal year at a conversion price to be determined by Dr. Kenyon and us, which could not be lower than par value or higher than the closing bid price on the date of conversion.